Additional Epic Loot available in Stage 3!

 5. Select the best solution

-- Document what Principles and Elements you will utilize
+- Document what Principles and Elements you might be able to use.

 Design Process STAGE 5: Model and Prototype (Create)